The Adoption Process Explained

 This page will explain the whole adoption process from start to finish.
 Please read carefully before applying to adopt.

-Once you have passed your checks then the correct dogs for your situation are told to you.
-Whilst you may have your heart set on a specific dog, that dog may not be suitable for your home environment/situation so therefore the coordinator will discuss alternatives for you which are more suitable.
+Whilst you may have your heart set on a specific dog, it may not be suitable for your home environment or situation, so therefore the Coordinator will discuss alternative dogs with you which could be more suitable.

-The first is Chieveley Services M4 J13 and the second is Markfield Services M1 J22.
-Either way please make sure you have a slip lead handy as we will not allow a dog to be offloaded from the van without a slip lead to secure it.
+You are able to collect your dog on the morning of arrival at our Kennels in Horndon-On-The-Hill, Essex, or two other locations – either Chieveley Services M4 J13 or Markfield Services M1 J22.
+Please make sure you have a slip lead, as we will not allow a dog to be offloaded from the van without a slip lead to secure it.

 This is the whole adoption process.